Babak Khorramdin Revolt: Background

-the Khurramites were aided by the inaccessible mountains of the province and the absence of large Arab Muslim population centres, except for a few cities in the lowlands.
-Al-Ma'mun had left the local Muslims largely to their own devices.
-A succession of military commanders attempted to subdue the rebellion on their own initiative, and thus gain control of the country's newly discovered mineral resources, only to be defeated by the Khurramites under the capable leadership of Babak.

 Khurramite uprisings during the Reign of Harun al-Rashid

 In 807, Caliph Harun al-Rashid Dispatched Abdallah ibn Malik al-Khuza'i to fight against the Khurramites in Azerbaijan, Abdallah captured and enslaved many of them, Harun ordered the execution of the prisoners and the sale of the Khurramite captives.

 In the same year, Harun al-Rashid died while traveling to Khorasan.
 During this time, the Khurramites took advantage of Harun's death as an opportunity and rebelled in many villages around Isfahan and mountainous regions including Rayy, Hamadan, Karaj, and Dastaba.
 A major uprising occurred in Azerbaijan, where many women and children were enslaved and reportedly 30,000 men were killed.
 The Abbasids successfully Suppressed the rebellions.

 Abbasid campaigns

-Al-Ma'mun's campaigns
+al-Ma'mun's campaigns

-The khurramites Rebelled against the Caliphate for the third time in (212AH/827CE) at Isfahan, In response, Al-Ma'mun dispatched several commanders to defeat Babak.
+The khurramites Rebelled against the Caliphate for the third time in (212AH/827CE) at Isfahan, In response, the Abbasid caliph al-Ma'mun dispatched several commanders to defeat Babak.
 He sent Khorasani Iranian commanders such as Yahya ibn Mu'adh al-Razi, A veteran who fought against Babak unsuccessfully in 201/816-17.
-In the next year Al-Ma'mun then sent another commander, Mohammed bin Abi Khalid, a Khorasani Iranian who was also defeated by Babak.
-Later Al-Ma'mun dispatched a Khorasani Arab commander called Muhammad bin Humayd al-Tusi to Azerbaijan.
+In the next year al-Ma'mun then sent another commander, Mohammed bin Abi Khalid, a Khorasani Iranian who was also defeated by Babak.
+Later al-Ma'mun dispatched a Khorasani Arab commander called Muhammad bin Humayd al-Tusi to Azerbaijan.
 Muhammad's first mission was to Defeat one of Babak's allies named Zurayq.
-After eliminating Zurayq Muhammad ibn Humayd turned his attention to Babak.
-In 212/827, he arrived in Azerbaijan and deceptively summoned twenty-six regional leaders under the pretense of seeking military advice, then had them arrested and imprisoned in Dinawar on the caliph's orders.
+After eliminating Zurayq, Muhammad ibn Humayd turned his attention to Babak.
+In 212/827, he arrived in Azerbaijan and deceptively summoned 26 regional leaders under the pretense of seeking military advice, then had them arrested and imprisoned in Dinawar on the caliph's orders.
 The following year, Muhammad launched a systematic campaign against Babak, establishing supply lines and fortified positions while advancing northward from Maragha.
 His forces included local Arabs, volunteers from Azerbaijan and Mosul, and irregular troops.
-However, in 213/828, Babak's forces outmaneuvered Muhammad's army in a mountain engagement, resulting in a decisive defeat and Muhammad's death in battle.
+However, in 213/828, Babak's forces confronted Muhammad's army in a mountain engagement, they managed to defeat Muhammad's army and have him killed in the battle.
 This engagement ended al-Ma'mun's attempts to suppress Babak's rebellion.